SAS Tracking Skills Gain Intel

-There are no seasons in the jungle, the leaves fall a few at a time and many are taken by bugs or rotted by fungi so there is never a thick covering on the jungle floor.
-Footprints show up fairly easily in this situation like fat people at a buffet.
+There are no seasons in the jungle.
+The leaves fall a few at a time.
+Many are taken by bugs or rotted by fungi so there is never a thick covering on the jungle floor.
+Footprints show up like fat people at a buffet in this situation.

 Peter Dickens said in his book, SAS – The Jungle Frontier,

 A body of men following each other soften the ground further, and prints show better.
 Someone is bound to kick and mark a rotten log, snap a twig or bruise a leaf, even if he avoids committing a disciplinary offence like dropping a toffee paper, and a track is formed.